mitsuba-renderer/drjit/docs/general.rst

 Since Dr.Jit vectorizes the program during execution, the computation is grouped into *packets* that typically contain 16 to 32 elements.
-By locally adding values within each packet and then performing only 31-62K atomic memory operations, performance can be considerably improved.
+By locally pre-accumulating the values within each packet and then only performing 31-62K atomic memory operations, performance can be considerably improved.

-This optimization is particularly important when combined with *reverse-mode automatic differentiation*, which turns differentiable scalar reads into atomic scatter-additions that are sometimes subject to write contentions.
+This optimization is particularly useful in combination with *reverse-mode automatic differentiation*, which turns differentiable scalar reads into atomic scatter-additions that can sometimes suffer from write contention.

 Other
 ^^^^^